TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/monitoring-usage.md

 (b) Storage: This is the total amount of data stored as [analytics by Tyk Dashboard]({{< ref "tyk-dashboard-analytics/" >}}).
 An example is per request statistics containing information about each request, like path or status.

 ### How to check metrics?
-Login to Tyk Cloud and click on the _Monitoring_.
-Toggle on _Throughput_ to see throughput metrics
+Login to Tyk Cloud and click on *Monitoring* within the *Operations* menu.
+Enable *Throughput* to display throughput metrics.

 {{< img src="/img/cloud/tyk-cloud-monitoring-throughput.png" alt="Monitoring Throughput" >}}